daniladikan2000/clang-global-vars/README.md

    python3 main.py
    ```

-6. Check the output in `output.txt`.
+6. Check the results in `output.txt`.

 ---